-Masses are at 7 p.m. on Sundays in the chapel (next to the gym).
+Community Masses are on Sundays at 7pm,and Wednesdays at 6pm in the Chapel.
 We welcome student participation in all aspects of the liturgy.
 Students are invited to help plan liturgies and to serve as a Eucharistic Minister, lector, greeter or member of the music ministry team.

 Individual Spiritual Direction

-Individual Spiritual Direction is offered by the Center for Spirituality.
+Individual Spiritual Direction is offered by the Office of Spirituality.
 This is a practice of sitting with another and making time and space in one’s life to talk about one’s life story, discerning how God is working in one’s life and/or where and how one is being called.
 Some people come for spiritual direction regularly on a monthly basis and others come for a shorter period of time if they have had a major change happen in their life or the life of a loved one, an important decision to make, or simply need a listening ear and safe space to share their story.
-Please contact Amy Jobin in the Center for Spirituality if you are interested in receiving spiritual direction at firstname.lastname@example.org or call 650-508-3167.
+Please contact the Office of Spirituality if you are interested in receiving spiritual direction.

 Have you received some but not all of the sacraments?
 Have you thought about receiving the Sacraments of Eucharist or Confirmation?
-The Center for Spirituality will be offering sacramental preparation again in the Spring 2014 semester.
+The Office of Spirituality will be offering sacramental preparation again in the spring semester.
 At that time, there will be classes and retreats to prepare students who would like to receive the Sacraments.
-To register or for more information, contact Amy Jobin at email@example.com.
+To register or for more information, please contact the Office of Spirituality.

 Young Christian Students

-A team of six student interns works with the Center for Spirituality Staff to assist in meeting the spiritual needs of the NDNU community and creating opportunities for the students to engage in liturgy and prayer, social justice, spiritual growth programs, and foster a deeper understanding of the Notre Dame Hallmarks.
+A team of four student interns works with the Office of Spirituality Staff to assist in meeting the spiritual needs of the NDNU community and creating opportunities for the students to engage in liturgy and prayer, social justice, spiritual growth programs, and foster a deeper understanding of the Notre Dame Hallmarks.
 Students on the team are asked to serve for a minimum of one year and to have a desire to grow spiritually in their own life.
 Persons of all faith and spiritual traditions are invited to apply to become a part of the team.
-To inquire about becoming an intern, contact Diana Enriquez at email@example.com.
+Student interested can apply here.